-This paper measures the depth of flat-bottomed craters via high-resolution image production technology to construct a 3D strata model of the Zhurong landing site and accomplish the interpretation of strata.
+This paper measures the depth of flat-bottomed craters on DEM producted by high-resolution images to construct a 3D strata model of the Zhurong landing site and accomplish the interpretation of strata.
 By analyzing and estimating the water ice layer buried depth in the crater, the team determined the spatial distribution of the water-containing ice layer.
 The team further utilized multiple source data of gravity and magnetic fields to interpret the strata structure in the landing site to explore the mud volcano formation reason and scale at the Zhurong landing site to facilitate water thermal activity and evolutionary history studies at the Zhurong landing site.